All-America Football Conference: Legacy

 Although the AAFC played only four years, it had a major, lasting impact on pro football.
 Of all the leagues that challenged the NFL, only the American Football League of the 1960s influenced the NFL more than the AAFC.

-The Cleveland Browns, San Francisco 49ers, and original Baltimore Colts began in the AAFC.

-Sixteen AAFC alumni are enshrined in the Pro Football Hall of Fame.

-The AAFC played a 14-game schedule more than a decade before the NFL, and played a major role in popularizing zone defenses in pro football.

 The AAFC put the first pro football teams in Baltimore, Los Angeles, San Francisco, and Miami.
 Indeed, the AAFC was a coast-to-coast league more than a decade before Major League Baseball.
 This brought about another innovation: AAFC teams traveled by air while NFL teams still traveled by train.
+The Cleveland Browns, San Francisco 49ers, and original Baltimore Colts began in the AAFC, while sixteen AAFC alumni are enshrined in the Pro Football Hall of Fame.

+The AAFC played a 14-game schedule more than a decade before the NFL, and played a major role in popularizing zone defenses in pro football.

 Black players were excluded from the NFL from 1934 to 1945.
 The AAFC helped reintegrate professional American football in 1946 when Cleveland signed Marion Motley and Bill Willis.
 The NFL Rams, having been driven out of Cleveland by the AAFC Browns, signed Kenny Washington and Woody Strode only after the venue they sought to play in, the Los Angeles Coliseum, enforced its policy of integration.
 Through its poaching of NFL official (and former player-coaching star) Tommy Hughitt, the AAFC took an explicitly anti-racist stance toward rough play, aggressively penalizing racist unsportsmanlike conduct.
 Motley credited this, along with the AAFC fans' embrace of black talent in the league, with helping to establish the legitimacy of integrated professional football.